 Here we can see a Unified collective vision.

-When all your business units start working towards one goal, you become a powerful force reaching better results.
+When all your departments start working towards one goal, you become a powerful force achieving better results.

 The obvious benefit of a customer focus approach is greater customer satisfaction.
 But how it enhances your business growth is what we are going to explore below.